aprs434/aprs434.github.io/README.md

 - The second `N` digit indicates the number of repeats at the indicated coverage level.

+## I-Gate Functions
+I-gates will, in the listed order of priority:

+1. Keep a list of all stations heard on the uplink channel over the last hour.
+This implies that all clients need to send a geolocation frame or at least a status report when switched on and when not having transmitted over the course of an hour.
+2. Transmit on the downlink channel all frames heard on the uplink channel, other than addressed text messages.
+3. Transmit text messages addressed to clients it heard recently.
+These addressed text messages may originate from the uplink, from an attached packet APRS digipeater or from Internet APRS‑IS.
+4. Transmit situational awareness frames from an attached packet APRS digipeater or APRS‑IS, when these apply to the geographical coverage area of the i‑gate.

+When the downlink channel gets saturated, above listed order of priority applies.

 ## Compressed Geolocation Frames
 A compressed geolocation frame has a payload of either exactly **17 or 19 bytes.**